Centrora/centroradocs/install-suite-plesk.rst

 4. Install Centrora Security Suite in the account.
 ---------------------------------------------------

 Now we can access the Centrora installation page at: ``http://domain_for_Centrora_account/installation/index.php`` and follow the installation wizard to complete it.
+After the installation, login and install the database.

 .. image:: https://cdn.centrora.com/images/tutorial/whm/DvcDlG.png